raysfire/rayshud/README.md

 To Download
 --------

-Click [this link](https://github.com/raysfire/rayshud/archive/master.zip) or the green `Clone or Download` button at the top of the page and then `Download ZIP` in order to download the most recent version of my hud!
-It should be at the top of the page.
+Click [here](https://github.com/raysfire/rayshud/archive/master.zip) or the green `Clone or Download` button near the top of the page and then `Download ZIP` in order to download the latest version of my hud!

 To Install
 --------